-PSYC 689 Counseling Skills and Techniques and PSYC 690 Theories of Counseling are taken as program Prerequisites
+PSYC 689 Counseling Skills and Techniques, and PSYC 690 Theories of Counseling are taken as program prerequisites

 KNOWLEDGE OF SCIENTIFIC FOUNDATIONS (6 credits)

+PSYC 700 Biological Bases of Behavior (3)

+PSYC 705 Human Development (3)

 PSYC 697 - The Comprehensive Examination may be taken only after all required classes for the M.A. degree have been completed with at least a B or Better in each course.